Xilinx/Vitis_Libraries/vision/docs/src/include/design-example-aie.rst

     return 0;
     }

-Then, xclbin is loaded on the device and the device handles are created
+Then, ``xclbin`` is loaded on the device and the device handles are created.

 .. code:: c

    xF::deviceInit(xclBinName);

-Buffers for input and output data are created using the XRT APIs and data from input CV::Mat is copied to the XRT buffer.
+Buffers for input and output data are created using the XRT APIs and data from input ``CV::Mat`` is copied to the XRT buffer.

 .. code:: c